skupperproject/refdog/input/commands.md

   Select the means of opening external access.

-  The default is `route` on OpenShift and `loadbalancer` otherwise.

 - **--link-access-host** _string_

-  The host or IP used to expose link access.
+  The host or IP address at which to expose link access.

 - **--service-account** _string_